Sedating Your Dog for Grooming: Risks, Alternatives, and When It’s Necessary

 • Overweight dogs

-• Dogs with previous adverse reactions to sedation
+• Dogs with previous bad reactions to sedation

-Sedation should never be done by a groomer—only by a licensed veterinarian in a clinical setting with proper monitoring equipment.
+Sedation should never be done by a groomer—only by a licensed vet.

-Understanding the root cause of your dog’s anxiety helps you choose the right solution:
+Understanding the reason for your dog’s anxiety helps you choose the right solution:

-• Fear of Other Dogs: Salons can be overwhelming with multiple dogs barking and moving around
+• Fear of other dogs – Salons can be loud with other dogs barking

-• Confinement Anxiety: Being placed in a cage or crate triggers panic in some dogs
+• Fear of being in a cage – Being placed in a crate triggers panic in some dogs

-• Loud Noises: Dryers, clippers, and other equipment can be frightening
+• Loud noises – Dryers and clippers can be frightening

-• Past Trauma: A negative grooming experience can create lasting fear
+• Past trauma – A bad grooming experience can create lasting fear

-• Pain Sensitivity: Dogs with arthritis or joint pain may react defensively to handling
+• Pain – Dogs with arthritis may react defensively to handling

-For most anxious dogs, mobile dog grooming eliminates the triggers that cause panic:
+For most anxious dogs, mobile dog grooming removes the triggers that cause panic:

 Speed3-4 hour process60-90 minutes, straight home after